Shane Supple: Gaelic football career

 Supple plays Gaelic football, also as a goalkeeper, for St Brigid's.

 In 2010, he became a member of the senior Dublin county football team, being substitute goalkeeper for their NFL game against Mayo in March, although he did not play any part in the game.

-Supple excelled in his first full season with his home club St Brigid's, acting as vice-captain in their superb run to the final of the Dublin Senior Football Championship in 2010.
+Supple excelled in his first full season with his home club St Brigid's, acting as vice-captain during their run to the final of the 2010 Dublin Senior Football Championship.
 Supple was nominated for a Blue Star award due to his performances for Brigid's during the season.

 In November 2011, Brigid's won the Dublin Senior Football Championship.